jpf91/jpf91.github.io/content/blog/2025-02-26-tang20k-oss-development.md

 ---
-title: Getting Started with VHDL and Verilog Development on Tang Nano FPGAs using OSS Tools
+title: OSS VHDL and Verilog Development on Tang Nano FPGAs
 author:
   - Johannes Pfau
 description: How to use the OSS toolchains for mixed VHDL and Verilog development for the Tang Nano FPGA
 ShowToc: true
+series: ["OSS RISC-V Development on Tang Nano"]
 categories: Hardware Development
 tags:
   - FPGA